simonteozw/tp/docs/UserGuide.md

 Examples:
 * `L delete 1`

+:information_source: Here, `INDEX` refers to the index of the lesson you want to edit, as shown in the current tab.
-:information_source: The `INDEX` provided must be positive and cannot be larger than the number of lessons currently shown
+The `INDEX` provided must be positive and cannot be larger than the number of lessons currently shown.

 ## Task <a name="task"></a>